Tom-Mendy/Logseq/pages/C-shell.md

   Here’s a simple example of a "Hello, World!" script in C shell:

   ```csh
   #!/bin/csh
   echo "Hello, World!"
   ```

   To run this script, save it to a file (e.g., `hello.csh`), make it executable with `chmod +x hello.csh`, and then execute it with `./hello.csh`.
 - ### **Applications**
 - **Interactive Use**: Popular among users for interactive command-line use due to its convenient features and scripting capabilities.
 - **Scripting**: Useful for writing scripts that automate repetitive tasks, especially for users familiar with C syntax.
-- **System Administration**: Employed by system administrators for managing and automating various tasks within UNIX-like operating systems.
+- **#[[System Administration]]**: Employed by system administrators for managing and automating various tasks within #UNIX -like operating systems.
 - **Customization**: Allows users to enhance and customize their shell environment with aliases, functions, and startup scripts.
 - ### **Influence**

-  The C shell has influenced other shells and scripting languages, most notably the tcsh (an enhanced version of csh), and has left a legacy in the Unix and BSD communities.
-However, its scripting language has been criticized for certain quirks and limitations compared to other shells like the Bourne shell (sh) and its descendants (bash, ksh).
+  The C shell has influenced other shells and scripting languages, most notably the tcsh (an enhanced version of csh), and has left a legacy in the Unix and #BSD communities.
+However, its scripting language has been criticized for certain quirks and limitations compared to other shells like the Bourne shell (sh) and its descendants (#bash, #ksh ).
 - ### **Why Use C Shell?**
 - **Familiarity**: Users who are accustomed to C-like syntax might find csh more intuitive for writing scripts.
 - **Interactive Features**: csh provides useful interactive features like command history and job control, enhancing the user experience.